KeithBremer/uri2sql/README.md

 ```

 ### Output
-The function returns an object of the form:
+On successful completion the function returns an object of the form:
 ```
       { sql:  "WHERE column1 = $1 AND column2 <= $2 AND column3 BETWEEN $3 AND $4",
         values: ["value1", "value2", "value3", "value4"]